Assessment and risk reduction of pesticides

 - Risk assessment within the EU

-- Recommendations on how to indentify Highly Hazardous Pesticides
+- Recommendations on how to identify Highly Hazardous Pesticides

 - Recommendation on risk reduction